formspark/documentation/docs/integration/utm-parameters.md

 # UTM parameters

 Marketers use UTM parameters to track the effectiveness of online campaigns across traffic sources and publishing media.
-The parameters identify the campaign that refers traffic to a specific website, and can be parsed by analytics tools and used to populate reports.
+The parameters identify the campaign that refers traffic to a specific website and can be parsed by analytics tools and used to populate reports.

 Copying these parameters and injecting them into your form submissions manually is tedious and error-prone, we built Formtrack to automate this integration.

-Formtrack is an open-source project hosted [here](https://github.com/formspark/formtrack).

 ## Installation & usage